USMLE Exam Overview and Step Details

 Apply for the USMLE Examination Step 1

-For Graduates of LCME or COCA-accredited medical programs in the US or Canada.
+For Graduates of LCME or COCA-accredited medical programs in the US.
 Apply through ECFMG.

-Cost of USMLE exam (students outside the US and Canada)
+Cost of USMLE exam (students outside the US)

 • Extension of Eligibility Period (Step 1/Step 2 CK only): $100 per exam.